Mint-It/mintit/docs/tests_explication.md

 Check that changing max supply woks for the cotnract owner

+### Set royalties

+Change royalties and check that the event UpdatedRoyalties is emitted with correct value

 ### Set calendar to whitelist and test whitelist

 Set the calendar to the white list phase and verify that user can be added to whitelist